Tiendil/tiendil-org-content/content/posts/2023-12-22-two-years-writing-rfc-statistics/en.md

 - It was pleasantly surprising that only a third of the RFCs were created by me.
 I thought it would be about a half.
 - The breakdown of authors per year shows how the team had changed.
 New people came, and some left.
 - Everyone wrote RFC.
 In most cases, the first RFC document was prepared during the probationary period.
 We tried to provide an opportunity to do something significant during this time.
 - On annual graphs, you can see that all team members participated in the RFC preparation approximately equally.
-With a correction for spikes, which are typical for a small sample: at one time, we actively work on one part of the project with one team member as an expert; at another time — on another part with another team member as the development leader.
+With a correction for spikes, which are typical for a small sample: at one time, we actively worked on one part of the project with one team member as an expert; at another time — on another part with another team member as the feature owner.

 /// brigid-images
 galery_class = "brigid-images-1-in-row"